Are Sugar Substitutes Like Honey And Maple Syrup Actually Healthier Than The Real Deal?

 It’s widely known that excess sugar is linked to obesity, diabetes, high blood pressure, high cholesterol, and some cancers.
 The World Health Organization recommends limiting added sugars to 10 percent of your daily calories.
-This includes sugar from any type of sweetener, but not sugar found naturally in whole foods like fruit, vegetables and milk.
+This includes sugar from any type of sweetener—including actual sugar, honey, fruit juice and maple syrup—but not sugar found naturally in whole foods like fruit, vegetables and milk.
 That 10 percent works out to about 40 to 50 grams per day for most women.
 To put that into perspective, a can of Coke contains 55 grams and a Starbucks Grande White Chocolate Mocha contains 60 grams.

+Related: What Happened When I Decided To Go Cold Turkey On Sugar

 Granulated table sugar, or sucrose, comes from sugar cane or sugar beets.
 It provides 49 calories and 13 grams of sugar per tablespoon (and nothing in the way of other nutrients).
 Other natural sweeteners are often marketed as “healthy” alternatives to sugar.
 Is there any truth to those claims?
 Here are the facts: